2 Tbsp grassfed butter or ghee

 - Preheat oven to 300 F

-- Place hazelnuts in food processor and process until crumbly then had the pecans and other dry crust ingredients and process until pecans have become crumbly.
+- Place hazelnuts in food processor and process until crumbly then add the pecans and other dry crust ingredients and process until pecans have become crumbly.

 - Add remaining ingredients and process until blended.
 About a minute-do not over process.

-- Then turn out the mixture either onto a pie or springform pan (I prefer the latter) but both work nicely.
-Line the bottom with a piece of parchment paper to prevent sticking and grease the sides, if using a springform pan.
+- Then turn out the mixture into a parchment paper lined and buttered rectangular baking dish.
+Line the bottom with a piece of parchment paper to prevent sticking and grease the sides.

 - Pat the crust to reach up the sides of the pan and all around the bottom.
 It will be fairly thin.
 Have fun with it!
 Grab a fork and stab little holes all over the crust.